CaravanaCloud/.github/BOUNTIES.md

 The expected review time is under one week.
 Any reviews waiting feedback for more than two weeks can be considered accepted and merged by any contributor.

+*How long do i have to complete a bounty ticket?*

+There is no fixed time limit to turn in tickets.
+However, if you are stuck, please seek help and join the office-hours meeting.

+*How many bounty tickets can one tak?*

+It's usually better to work on one ticket at a time, or two at most.
+This is better for one's focus and to leave tickets available for other fellow collaborators.

 *Anything else?*

 Call us on help@caravana.cloud, https://twitter.com/caravanacloud or the next office hours meeting at https://caravana.cloud/office-hours